Kodrick/oddisy_documentation/oddisy-documentation/docs/Concepts/entry_fields.md

 ### List

-The List Field is for anything that can be represented as a list of Short Text Items.
+The List Field is for anything that can be represented as a list of Short Text Widgets.

 ### Image